Exhibit Details

 The Rossiter Visitors Center was with its large front porch was added to the Headquarters building in 1981.

-First Science and Energy Camp Hosted at HSR
+First Science and Energy Camp

 Instructors from Penn State University came to Camp Jubilee to conduct the first Science and Energy Camp for earning various STEM merit badges.